emberjs/ember.js/CONTRIBUTING.md

 To test multiple packages, you can separate them with commas.

-You can also pass `jquery=VERSION` in the test URL to test different versions of jQuery.
-You can also pass `jquery=none` to run tests without jQuery integration.

 ## From the CLI

 Run `yarn test` to run a basic test suite or run `TEST_SUITE=all yarn test` to